M2 - Modeling and Numerical Analysis (MANU)

 Objectives

-• To train PhDs or, more generally, scientists capable of interacting in a multi-disciplinary context
+• Train doctors or, more generally, scientists capable of interacting in a multidisciplinary context.

-• Respond to the demand from R&D centers of large companies/EPICs for doctoral engineers capable of intervening in the calculation core of a simulator
+• Responding to the demand from R&D centers at large companies/public industrial and commercial establishments for engineers with doctorates who are capable of working on the core computing system of a simulator.

-• To give openings on the new fields of applications of scientific computing (environment, health, etc.)
+• Provide insights into new fields of application for scientific computing (environment, health, etc.)

 Read more